 Elizabeth Eldridge, BMT, MTA

-Founder & Director of Arpeggio Health Services
+Founder & President of Arpeggio Health Services

 Elizabeth Eldridge is a Certified Psychological Health & Safety Advisor and Professional Speaker.
 Following her Bachelor degree at Acadia University, Elizabeth completed her clinical music therapy internship in Mental Health Recovery Services at St. Joseph’s Hospital in Hamilton, Ontario, which ignited her passion for mental health.
 In her role as an intern she gained invaluable experience working on an interdisciplinary team supporting clients diagnosed with various psychiatric conditions in outpatient, inpatient, and forensic settings.
 She returned home to Charlotte County, New Brunswick in 2008 and established her music therapy practice, which has expanded to include internship and subcontracting positions.
 As New Brunswick’s largest music therapy service provider, its team of Certified Music Therapists provides consultations, educational opportunities and clinical services throughout the province.